 Physician Assistant Studies

 The Program was first established in 1997.
 Today, the Program is housed within the School of Health Professions.
-The mission of the Program is to improve the health and quality of life for the people of Texas by administering and providing an exemplary graduate-level education for physician assistant students with interest in primary care medicine and in meeting the needs of underserved populations.
+The mission of the Program is to create solutions for a healthier community by providing an exemplary education for physician assistant students with interests in primary care medicine and in meeting the needs of underserved populations.

 The Department of Physician Assistant Studies provides the academic home for students and faculty involved in the Master of Physician Assistant Studies (MPAS) degree curriculum.
 Upon successful completion of the curriculum, graduates receive an MPAS degree.
 The MPAS curriculum prepares students for entry into clinical practice as a physician assistant.
 US News and World Report magazine has ranked the Program among the top 35 graduate-level physician assistant programs in the Nation.